 Southwest Center for HIV/AIDS Inc

-As a licensed clinician/clinical supervisor under the direction of the Director of Mental and Social Wellness, the Therapist is responsible for addressing the behavioral health needs of SWC clients, specifically using psychotherapy for the purpose of assessment, diagnosis and treatment of individuals, couples, families, and groups.
+As a therapist under the direction of the Director of Mental and Social Wellness, you would be responsible for addressing the behavioral health needs of SWC clients, specifically using psychotherapy for the purpose of assessment, diagnosis and treatment of individuals, couples, families, and groups.
 The Therapist will provide psychotherapy to clients and/or refer the clients to other appropriate human services within the agency or the greater Phoenix area.
-The Therapist will also provide clinical supervision of other therapists or undergraduate/master's level interns.
+If credentialed the Therapist will also provide clinical supervision of other therapists or undergraduate/master's level interns.

 This job description serves only as a general description of anticipated day-to-day responsibilities of the position.
 Management retains the discretion to add duties or change the duties of this position at any time.

-- Provide clinical supervision to other therapists or behavioral health undergraduate/master's level interns.
+- If applicable, provide clinical supervision to other therapists or behavioral health undergraduate/master's level interns.